microsoft/antares/README.md

 - Antares can convert computing operators from your DNN models into low-level source codes of the target device (e.g. kernels, shaders, ..).
 - Antares can also automatically tune and optimize these DNN operators on end-to-end device using efficient mechanisms and algorithms.

-# Antares can especially help you on these cases:
+# Helpful Use Cases:
 - You want to modify fine-grain DNN workloads, but Tensorflow/Pytorch's built-in implementation are limited.
 - You notice some operators are inefficent, and you want to replace it with a better one easily.
-- Plus MSRA's NNfusion project, you can port your full DNN models into Window executable and get acceleration with DirectX12 + Intel/AMD/NVIDIA graphic cards.
+- You can port your full DNN models into Window executable and get acceleration with DirectX12 + Intel/AMD/NVIDIA graphic cards.
 - You want to split fine-grain operator workloads into the local tile node of Graphcore, which benifits the on-ship memory usage and reduces BSP communication overhead.
 - Evaluate the compiler or potential runtime efficiency within Antares supported accelerators, e.g. A100.
 - Antares provides a large domain for researchers to develop on kernel optimizations, e.g. custom tuners, custom schedule policies, custom platforms, etc.